mesos/chronos/README.md

 Also join us on IRC in #mesos on freenode.

+## Known Issues

+The GUI will often drop defined fields (e.g., uri, mem, cpu) when saving a job.
+We strongly recommend to update jobs *only* through the REST API until issue #426 is fixed.

 ## Contributing

 Instructions on how to contribute to Chronos are available on the [Contributing](http://mesos.github.io/chronos/docs/contributing.html) docs page.